 At the same time, we make great efforts to preserve the ecological value of the surrounding nature.
 We accomplish this through carefully planting and cultivating trees according to European standards.

-In addition to our tree plantations in Argentina, we began exploring the possibilities of leasing and buying land in Northern Bulgaria.
+In 2017 we began exploring the possibilities of leasing and buying land in Northern Bulgaria.
 At the beginning of 2018, we purchased a nursery area of 20 hectares near the town of Svishtov.
 The property included a drip irrigation system, premises for workers, and an office.
 This is where the cultivation of acacia saplings began, and this is essentially the first White Acacia plantation we established.
-In 2018, we leased nearly 930 ha of land and plantations on which we planted new species of trees.
+In 2018, we leased nearly 230 ha of land and plantations on which we planted new species of trees.
 Tree species include white acacia, white mulberry, wild cherry, black walnut, atlas and Himalayan cedar.

 In order to achieve rapid and quality growth on our plantations, we use modern techniques and technology.
 In addition, we carefully and precisely plan the care of our trees.
 For example, we continuously monitor the growth and development of each of the planted trees.